jonsag/ardHydroponic/README.md

 # ardHydroponic

 An Arduino Mega managing a hydroponic plant bed.

+Visualization on an LCD screen
+Managed and configured with push buttons
+Data uploaded to Blynk app and ThingSpeak
+Monitored on a webpage

 ## Hardware